Proven-Paradox/shaper-system/Handbook.md

 The first time you would have one of your [Buff Track](#buff-tracks) reduced each battle, ignore the effect.
 For the purposes of this Lesson, a period of 30 minutes or longer without being in mortal peril is considered a separate combat.

 #### Dash
-When you move as a Major action, you can choose to move 2 Squares instead of one.
+When you move as a Major action, you can choose to move two Squares instead of one.

 #### Double Ward
-When you use [Ward](#ward), you may choose to increase the cost to 3.
+When you use [Ward](#ward), you may choose to increase the cost to 3 MP.
 If you do, you may choose a second element.
 The applied ward protects against both kind of damage.
 The ward is still expended after protecting against a single Ability.
 This counts as paying an Overload cost.

 #### Enduring Protector
 After taking damage in place of an ally--for example, when using an Ability such as Defender’s Intervention--or are targeted by a single target offensive Ability while you have [Taunt](#taunt) and are in the same space as another ally, you gain [Shield](#shield-x) equal to your Toughness.
 This benefit increases as you raise your [Hero Tier](#hero-tier): the Shield increases by an amount equal to your Toughness each Hero Tier (so Toughness x 2 at Hero Tier 2, Toughness x 3 at Hero Tier 3, and so on).
 This Shield lasts until the beginning of your next turn.
 You may only gain this Shield once per round.